TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 (receivers of (message1 v)::#FFBF00)
 ```

-Returns an array of all sprites that will receive the specified message.
+Returns an array of all sprites that have a standard "when I receive" script for the specified message.

+Sprites that only handle the message through a "when any broadcast is received" script or the extension's dynamic "when I receive" hat are not included.

 ```scratch
 set script restart for (message1 v) to [on v]::#FFBF00